 From which side of the road you should drive on, what the speed limits are, and what the driving etiquette is, Western countries have their own set of rules and driving culture.

-1. Driving Side of the Road: India follows the left-hand driving rule, similar to countries like the UK, Australia, and New Zealand.
+India follows the left-hand driving rule, as do countries like the UK, Australia, and New Zealand.
 Most Western nations, however, drive on the right.
 Adjusting to these differences requires practice, especially during turns and lane changes.

 Traffic violations are a persistent issue in India, with rules varying across states and enforcement often inconsistent.
 Here are some of the most common infractions: